 Brazil: Cultivating a bright future for guarana

-When a fruit becomes an iconic feature of a country’s biodiversity, it commands respect.
 Guarana has long been cultivated by family farmers in its natural home of the Amazon basin and in other parts of Brazil.
-Guarana extract is an important component in many of our flavour creations and we are committed to its preservation.
+The extract of this beautiful fruit is an important component in many of our flavour creations, and we are committed to supporting producers and ensuring its preservation.

 “We’ll continue to take direct action to make life better for all those in the cooperative by running social projects to improve sanitation and education.
 We believe the people who live and work at the source of our ingredients make an important contribution to our business.”